goatandsheep/McMaster_Notes/SFWR_ENG_3S03.md

 	1. dev's perspective is different from users' perspective
 	2. Mistakes will be repeated from building to testing
 3. *Organizations should avoid testing their own programs*: people have stresses like time that makes people within an organization accept certain mistakes
-4. lal
-5. lala
-6. lala
+4. Thoroughly inspect the results of each test.
+5. Test cases must be written for input conditions that are invalid and unexpected, as well as for those that are valid and expected.
-7. Try to make test cases that you can use for multiple programs
+6. Try to make test cases that you can re-use for other programs
-8. Test to prove the program has errors rather than prove it is clean.
+7. Test to prove the program has errors rather than prove it is clean.

 * Testing should help locate errors, not just detect their presence.
 * Tests should be organized in a way that helps isolate errors